cdcihub/workflow-discovery/README.md

 it should be as simple as pushinga button.
 They could be synchronized from **Renku**.
 If **Renku** will provide simple a limited public graph, we could directly use it, without reproducing it part of it in ODA KG.

+## Example of adding new workflow  which reacts on astro transients